-The 2008-09 annual jurisdictional allocations of the CDBG Program funding are as follows:
+The 2009-10 annual jurisdictional allocations of the CDBG Program funding are as follows:

 Jurisdiction Community Development Block Grant

-Stanislaus County (includes admin.) \$932,924
+Stanislaus County (includes admin.) \$965,771

 City of Ceres \$267,376

 City of Newman \$252,742

-City of Oakdale \$209,855
+City of Oakdale \$215,074

-City of Patterson \$221,285
+City of Patterson \$226,490

 City of Waterford \$240,027

-Public Service Grant Program \$246,370
+Public Service Grant Program \$244,219

 Workforce Development \$20,000

 MAC Revitalization Survey \$20,000

 Fair Housing \$40,000

-Analysis to Impediments \$13,000

-Total \$2,463,579.00
+Total \$2,491,699.00

 A summary of the activities to be funded by the above noted allocations follows.
 Specific activity information is contained in the individual activity descriptions of the Annual Action Plan submittal.
-The proposed CDBG Public Service Programs for the upcoming fiscal year are described in this section.

 It is anticipated that all projects included in this Annual Action Plan will be implemented during this fiscal year.
-However, there may be some projects (e.g. extensive infrastructure) that may require funding from multiple years to complete the project.
+However, there may be some projects (e.g.

+extensive infrastructure) that may require funding from multiple years to complete the project.
 It is expected that for these projects, at least preliminary work will begin in the year in which the projects are initially funded.

-Proposed Projects for Fiscal Year 2008-2009 Stanislaus County
+Proposed Projects for Fiscal Year 2009-2010

+Stanislaus County

-Empire Infrastructure Project:
+Empire Infrastructure Project: Allocate \$630,355

-The area generally bounded by "A" Street to the west, McCoy Avenue to the north, North & South Avenue to the east, and South Avenue to the south.
-This project includes the completion of the engineering and design work for the project, which includes the appropriate publications, along with a process for choosing a qualified bidder to undertake the construction phase of the project. - Allocate \$612,659.
+• The area generally bounded by "A" Street to the West, McCoy Avenue to the north, North & South Avenue to the east, and South Avenue to the south.
+The initial construction phase of the project will begin during this fiscal year.